|Academic Departments||Academic Resources||Services||Other|

-Professional Information: Doctoral Candidate Regent University – Pursuing a PhD in Counselor Education and Supervision; Anticipated graduation - May, 2014 M. A. Assemblies of God Theological Seminary – 1997; Master of Arts in Counseling B. S. Missouri State University – 1993; Bachelor of Science in Psychology Central Bible College Licensed Professional Counselor Approved Missouri PLPC Supervisor
+Professional Information: Ph.D.
+Regent University – 2014 Counselor Education and Supervision M. A. Assemblies of God Theological Seminary – 1997; Master of Arts in Counseling B. S. Missouri State University – 1993; Bachelor of Science in Psychology Central Bible College Licensed Professional Counselor Approved Missouri PLPC Supervisor

 Job Responsibilities: The Director of Counseling Services facilitates the community counseling program at Evangel University and serves directly under the Vice President for Student Development.
 This person performs various duties assigned by the Vice President for Student Development in the administration of counseling personnel, programs, and services.
 Major Duties and Responsibilities: 1.
 To supervise the planning, implementation, and evaluation of the operations of the Counseling Services Department.
 2. To administrate and provide community counseling services for the eligible members of the Evangel University campus community.
 3. To organize and provide services to assist in campus psychological emergencies.
 Acute crisis intervention and emergency counseling are available 24 hours a day through Counseling Services professional staff.
 4. To provide consultation and assistance in Student Development programming.
 5. To provide consultations with administration, faculty, and/or staff regarding students as permitted by professional ethics and legal statute.
 6. To provide campus programming of a preventive and restorative nature.
 7. To administrate the master’s degree level practicum counselor training program as determined on a semester by semester basis.

-Org Memberships: •Member in good standing with the ACA, ACAM, 5C Forum and the AACC
+Org Memberships: •Member in good standing with the ACA, ACES, ASERVIC, ACAM, 5C Forum and the AACC

-Courses Taught: Spring 2010 to current Christian Development and Life Planning (fall, spring and summer semesters) Spring 2006 to fall 2009 Adult and Prior Learning Assessment (fall, spring and summer semesters) Fall 2005 Psychology of Religion Spring 2005 Marriage and Family Counseling Fall 2004 Integration of Christianity and the Counselor Spring 2004 Abnormal Psychology Fall 2003 Abnormal Psychology
+Courses Taught: Spring 2010 to current - Christian Development and Life Planning Fall 2013 to current - Psychology of Healthy Relationships Spring 2014 - Behavioral Sciences Seminar Spring 2006 to fall 2009 - Adult and Prior Learning Assessment Fall 2005 Psychology of Religion Spring 2005 Marriage and Family Counseling Fall 2004 Integration of Christianity and the Counselor Spring 2004 Abnormal Psychology Fall 2003 Abnormal Psychology

 Publications: March 2012 Grande, T., Hallman, J., Rutledge, B., Caldwell, K., Upton, B., Underwood, L., … Rehfuss, M. (2012).
 Examining mental health symptoms in male and female incarcerated juveniles.
 Behavioral Sciences and the Law, 30, 365-369. doi:10.1002/bsl.2011